GeyserMC/GeyserWiki/_docs/other/developer-guide.md

 ## Project layout
 * `bootstrap` is where we hold the specific platform code.
 So if you're porting Geyser to a new platform, or working with platform-specific code, you likely want to be in here.
-* `connector` is where connections are handled and the data conversion is done.
+* `core` is where connections are handled and the data conversion is done.
 The majority of Geyser work is held here.

 # Compiler Tools